sergirobles/rrcevaluation/README.md

 Your docker must implement a REST service with docker implementing the following 2 methods:

 ### Submition validation [POST] /validate
-This method must validate the submition file/s and verify that all files have the correct format (all required fields are present and have to correct type) and the sample IDs matches the Ground Truth ones.
+This method must validate the submition file/s and verify that all files have the correct format (all required fields are present and have to correct type) and the sample IDs match the Ground Truth ones.

 INPUT: